Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 By Fran Thompson

 Patroni asked at the end of his essay if Jimmy ever paid back the mini-mart in reference to The Peanut Butter Conspiracy, a song about a band trip from Hattiesburg to New Orleans.
 Buffett answered that he did not.
+(I saw an interview in which he said he eventually did.)

 “Jimmy didn’t have any illusions about who he was and what he was doing.
 He made fun of himself and he made fun of the institution of celebrity,’’ his friend James Taylor said.

 I’ve seen Buffett at a famous theater in Paris, La Cigale, and even that was through a local connection.
 Gulf Shores’ trop rock ace Brent Burns was invited to visit with Jimmy before the show at that Parrot Head mecca.
 My press pass got me only as far as the dressing room door.
-But I was inside with Brent in spirit.
-And I was there the next afternoon when Brent played what he called a bucket list gig at a bistro on the Siene River.
-Of course, Brent’s set included Livin’ The Life (Jimmy Buffett Only Wrote About).

 I saw Buffett play on an aircraft carrier flight deck inside the Naval Air Museum onboard NAS Pensacola.
-He was very happy to be there playing songs with Mac McAnally beneath beautifully restored and assorted airplanes.
+He was very happy to be there playing songs with Mac McAnally beneath beautifully restored airplanes.

-“I guess I psuedo opened for Jimmy Buffett,’’ said another Mobile raised musician, Wes Loper, who played the inside stage before The Fishsticks went on outside.
-Loper, who also lent Buffett his guitar to play for his mother at LuLu’s Weeks Bay a few years earlier, said the two also shared a Grammy winning producer, Alan Schulman.
+Loper, who also lent Buffett his guitar to play for his mother at LuLu’s Weeks Bay years earlier, said the two also shared a Grammy winning producer, Alan Schulman.

-“Alan got me a couple songs in the rotation at Radio Margaritaville and that helped launch me to a lot more listeners,’’ Loper said.
 “I never considered myself a trop rocker.
 But I like to keep it fun and I sing about life on the water.
-I don’t know anything that I could say about Jimmy that has not been already been said or that he has not already written in his own songs.”
+I don’t know anything that I could say about Jimmy that has not already been said or that he has not already written in his own songs.”

 Johnny Fisher was in the car with Lucy Buffett when her brother called and said he wanted to play a free concert at the beach.
-Fisher, LuLu’s GM at the time, worked with Buffett’s concert team and was able to get Lucy’s Buffett’s “One Love – One Ocean” fundraising t-shirt on Buffett’s back.

 “I told Lucy she needs to get Jimmy to wear a One Ocean t-shirt on stage, but she said she didn’t like telling Jimmy what to do and was super reluctant to ask him,’’ Fisher said.